The Tuskegee Experiment: The Darkest Days In Medical Microbiology

 The Tuskegee study started in 1932 during the Great Depression.
 This was a time when black Americans suffered from poor quality of life and had severely limited means of making money for their families.
 Pseudoscience and rumors were also rampant during this time.
 Black Americans (especially males) were painted as immoral, sex-crazed, and inferior.
 The study was conducted by the U.S. Public Health Service (PHS) in Tuskegee Alabama to observe the natural course of untreated syphilis in Black American men.

 The Public Health Service rounded up 600 black males, 399 with syphilis, and 201 who did not have the disease.
 When one of the participants contracted the disease they were simply placed into the syphilis group.
 In return for their participation, they were promised free burial insurance, food, and medical examinations; what they received was a blood test, x-rays, spinal taps, and autopsies.
 They were also told they were going to be treated for ‘bad blood’ throughout the duration of what was initially a 6-month study.

-There 'bad blood' was a deadly disease known (even at the time) as syphilis.
+There 'bad blood' was a deadly disease known (even at the time of the Tuskegee experiment) as syphilis.
 But what is syphilis?